Undergraduate Course: Animal Biology 2 (BILG08011)

 On completion of this course, the student will be able to:

-- A body of factual information, given in video lectures and demonstration specimens.
-Factual knowledge will be tested in the on-line course quizzes.
+- A body of factual information, given in on-line and in-person lectures, practicals and required reading.
+Factual knowledge will be tested in five in-class theory quizzes (one for each course section) and in the Practical exam.

 |Course section 1: Invertebrate groups and marine biology.|